-This program is based on the Denver, Colorado CGIC model coupled with proactive law enforcement practices that provide timely NIBIN information that promotes relevant real-time investigative leads in an effort to identify individuals considered the shooters requiring state and/or federal prosecution.
+This program is based on the ATF Governing Board’s CGIC best practices coupled with proactive law enforcement practices that provide timely NIBIN information that promotes relevant real-time investigative leads in an effort to identify individuals considered the shooters requiring state and/or federal prosecution.
 Coupled with effective evidenced-based interventions such as Focused Deterrence and Hotspot Policing, these initiatives aim to decrease the incidences of gun crime; improve gun crime investigation, clearance rates, and prosecutorial outcomes; and increase public trust and confidence in law enforcement through effective community engagement.

 CGICs require an intensive, ongoing collaboration between the ATF, local police department, the local crime laboratory, probation and parole, local police gang units, prosecuting attorneys, U.S. Attorney’s Office, crime analysts, community groups, and academic organizations.

 Although CGIC operations may vary depending on jurisdiction, the following– as taken from a Police Chief Magazine article on the Denver Gun Crime Intelligence Center – are considered essential elements of a CGIC.

 CGICs are operated by two separate but equally important teams.
 The Executive team is comprised of senior managers from each of the partnering agencies.
 Members of the Executive team meet quarterly to set strategic priorities and operational policies to review performance.
 This team is also responsible for ensuring quality control.

 The Tactical team is responsible for daily operations.
 Activities of the Tactical team include but are not limited to: